bsk1410/Efficient-Knapsack-for-AVR-tasks-RTSS2018/README.md

 * Output:

-    The calculated demand and demand update timestamps are logged in `NewAlgOutput.txt`.
+    If `-v` is entered, the calculated demand and demand update timestamps are logged in `NewAlgOutput.txt`.
     Runtime is printed to the terminal.

 ### NewMultiAVR.py